benedict-yuen/Code-Sample/README.md

 - **[Differential Expression (DE) Analysis](differential_expression/README.md)** - Scripts for DE analysis using **DESeq2**
 - **[WGCNA Co-Expression Analysis](differential_expression/README.md)** - Unsupervised network analysis to identify correlated gene modules, extract functional insights, and explore complex expression patterns in omics datasets.

+## Notes on Code Quality and Future Improvements
+While the code provided here is functional and addresses the specific needs of the analysis, I acknowledge that it may not be fully optimized for general use or scalability.
+This reflects my focus on solving the immediate problem at hand with available resources.

+I am keen on learning and improving my coding practices.
+Going forward, I would:
+- Improve modularity and replicability through better workflow management using snakemake, particularly for the metagenomic and metatranscriptomic analysis
+- Enhance error handling to make the code more robust
+- Optimise performance for larger datasets by incorporating more efficient parallelization and the use of array scripts
+- Incorporating version control practices using git

 ## Contact
 For any questions or issues, please reach out to Benedict Yuen at benedict.yuen@uqconnect.edu.au or byuen@mpi-bremen.de.
+Feedback and suggestions are always welcome, and I am committed to continuous improvement in my work!